Tips to Lower Cholesterol

 It's not just what you eat that affects your cholesterol -- the way you prepare your meals matters, too.
 But using low-cholesterol cooking methods doesn't mean your menu has to be bland or boring.

-"It's pretty easy to learn how to cook lean," says nutritionist Nessie Ferguson.
+"It's pretty easy to learn how to cook lean," says dietitian Nessie Ferguson.
 "There are very basic things you can do all the time to lower your cholesterol."

 Low-cholesterol cooking tips and tricks:

-- Brush heart-healthy olive oil on vegetables or lean meats.
+• Brush heart-healthy olive oil on vegetables or on meat.

 Best cooking methods for low-cholesterol meals:

-"It's best to avoid all deep-fat-fried foods," says nutritionist Kelly O'Connor.
-"If frying, use canola or olive oil."
+"It's best to avoid deep-fried foods most of time," says dietitian Kelly O'Connor.
+"If frying, use canola oil."

 Avoid Trans Fat